A Diode Voltage Clipper

 Source: Wikimedia Commons

-The diode clipper is a wave shaping circuit.
+The diode clipper is a wave-shaping circuit.
 And it works by taking an input waveform.
 Then, it cuts both halves, the top or bottom half—depending on the diode’s features.
 You can also call this device a diode limiter.

-When the diode clipper cuts or clips an input signal, it generates an output waveform.
-And this waveform will look like a flat version of the input.
-So, you can use the diode clipping circuit for different applications to reform an input waveform with Schottky and signal diodes.
+When the diode clipper cuts or clips an input signal, it generates an output waveform that looks like a flat version of the input.

 Or the circuit uses Zener diodes to deliver over-voltage protection.
-Consequently, the diode clipper will guard the circuit against high voltage spikes.
-That way, it will ensure that the output voltage doesn’t go beyond a particular level.
+Consequently, the diode clipper will guard the circuit against high-voltage spikes.

 That said, a resistor and ideal diode are the essential components you need to build a clipping circuit.
-But while you’re at it, it’s vital to add a dc battery.
-Then, you can fix your clipping level to a preferred amount.
+But while you’re at it, adding a DC battery is vital.

 How Does a Diode Clipping Circuit Work?